devsio/devsio.github.io/articles/spring-autoscan.md

 		</dependency>
 {% endhighlight %}

-This will allow us to use spring framework.
+This will allow us to use Spring framework.
 Next step is to add **spring-context.xml** file under the main resources.
 Unlike [Spring simple project](/articles/spring-concepts) this spring context is way simpler.

 {% highlight xml %}